stephen-l-jones/stephen-l-jones.github.io/static/markdown/how-to-calibrate-strategy-components.md

 If the firm’s estimated profit margins are poor, you may reevaluate your decisions by adjusting which market segments to target or adjusting their product mix or positioning strategies.
 These changes ripple through the other design decisions and ultimately modify the firm’s estimated profit.
 You may conduct multiple iterations until you find the right combination of strategies that can drive the firm’s profit goals.

 ### Finance-focused calibration
 When a firm’s performance is poor, its leaders will often use the firm’s financial results to identify ways to reduce costs, increase revenues, or both.
 Finance-focused calibration begins with analysis of the firm’s revenues, costs, and cash flow, as shown in Figure 3.
-If the firm’s revenues are too low, analyze the firm's value proposition.
+If the firm’s revenues are too low, analyze the firm’s value proposition.
 If the firm’s costs are too high, analyze the firm’s capabilities.

 ![Figure 3.
 Finance-focused strategy components calibration](../img/calibration-finance.png#small)